 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
-Consult Medical Conditions. - Students with open cuts or sores must not be in the pool. - Inform in-charge person on deck of any student having a medical history or any medical problems that may affect the student's safety in the water (for example, diabetes, asthma, heart condition, convulsions, epilepsy, frequent ear infections). - Prior to participation students must receive concussion information through the appropriate Ministry of Education's Concussion Awareness Resource or the school board approved concussion resources.
-Students must also receive information on: - the Concussion Code of Conduct; - concussion prevention strategies specific to the activity and inherent risks of the activity (that is, outline possible risks and ways to minimize the risks); - procedures and rules for safe play; and - the importance of reporting symptoms related to a suspected concussion. - Students must confirm their review of the concussion awareness resource and Concussion Code of Conduct prior to participation. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - Fair play and rules of the sport must be taught and strictly enforced.
+Consult Medical Conditions. - Students with open cuts or sores must not be in the pool.

+- The Coach must inform in-charge person on deck of any student with a medical history (for example, diabetes, asthma, frequent ear infections) or any medical conditions that may affect the student's safety in the water. - Inform referee of any students having any medical conditions that may affect their safety in the water. - Prior to participation students must receive concussion information through the appropriate Ministry of Education's Concussion Awareness Resource or the school board approved concussion resources.
+Students must also receive information on: - the Concussion Code of Conduct; - concussion prevention strategies specific to the activity and inherent risks of the activity (that is, outline possible risks and ways to minimize the risks); - \circ procedures and rules for safe play; and - $\circ\,$ the importance of reporting symptoms related to a suspected concussion. - Students must confirm their review of the concussion awareness resource and Concussion Code of Conduct prior to participation. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - Fair play and rules of the sport must be taught and strictly enforced. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that they are not to share water bottles.

-- Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that they are not to share water bottles. - Students must adhere to the following rules: - showers must be taken before entering the pool - no running on deck - no gum chewing - o no food in pool area - stay clear of diving area - o no diving off deck or blocks into water less than 2.75m (9') in depth - no horseplay - students must ask permission to leave the pool area - Instructional swim may include organized games (for example, relays) but cannot include an unorganized recreational/free swim. - During recreational swim, students must not use a mask, snorkel or use scuba equipment. - Coaches must be knowledgeable of the school board's procedures for emergency, accident or injury in a pool. - Emergency procedures must be outlined to students prior to entering the water. - Parents/guardians must be informed of the school board's policy related to initiation/hazing activities. - The presence and location of spectators must not present a safety concern.
+- Water polo instructional swim may include organized games (for example, relays) but cannot include an unorganized free swim. - Coaches must be knowledgeable of the school board's procedures for emergency, accident or injury in a pool. - Emergency procedures must be outlined to students prior to entering the water. - Parents/guardians must be informed of the school board's policy related to initiation/hazing activities. - The presence and location of spectators must not present a safety concern.
 A school is responsible for supervising its own spectators.
-The ratio of supervisor to spectators must address safety concerns. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
-In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.
+The ratio of supervisor to spectators must address safety concerns.